-What many golfers don't realize is that the quality of their club is not what will ultimately lower their handicap.
-Instead, it's the golfer's overall strength and flexibility that will improve their swing and shave strokes off their game.
+What many golfers don't realize is that the quality of their clubs is not what will ultimately lower their handicap.
+Instead, it's your overall strength and flexibility that will improve your swing and shave strokes off of your game.

-As with any sport, a tailored training regimen that focuses on the muscles most utilized by the player is best.
-In golf, attention should be given to core strength and flexibility to reduce overuse of the arms and wrists, as well as prevent strain on the lower back.
+As with any sport, a tailored training regimen that focuses on the muscles most used by the player is best.
+In golf, attention should be given to core strength and flexibility to reduce overuse of your arms and wrists and to prevent strain on the lower back.

 Practice these five exercises to master the perfect swing:

 This exercise integrates the movements of your hips, back, and shoulders, while increasing strength and improving flexibility.
 It's best performed with a cable system, like a resistance band.
 But it can also be done with a medicine ball or free weight.

 - Place the resistance band beneath your left foot.

 - Slightly bending your knees, pull the band overhead to your right, like you're about to swing an axe.

 - Perform 8 to 12 repetitions, and then rest for 30 seconds.

 - Switch sides, and repeat 1 to 3 times.

 This exercise can improve the range of motion, strength, and power of your hips by working them in the frontal plane with side-to-side movement.